emmerich5/bk-nodejs8-theRightWay-practicalServerSideJS/README.md

 * NodeJS is a single threaded environment.
 * Utilizes nonblocking APIs techniques to achieve the sense of parallelism (multithreading)

-# Chapter 02 - Wrangling The File System
+# Chapter 02
+## JS Principles

+* Functions are 1st class citizens.
+Therefore variable assignment is common.
+## NodeJS Principles
+* It is common to spawn separate processes to break up work.

 ### Syntax
 * `use strict` Recommended since ES5